saworz/hydro-manager/README.md

 ### 3.5) Now you can go back to system details and check last 10 measurements
 ![read-details-image](https://github.com/saworz/images/blob/main/system-details.png?raw=true)

-### 3.6) There are also some other endpoints for to update or read your systems and sensors
+### 3.6) There are also some other endpoints for updating or reading your systems and sensors
 --------------
 ## 3) Tests
 ### To run tests execute